Chipcoin Browser Wallet is testnet-only. Testnet CHC has no monetary value, no trading, and no third-party assets. Read wallet scope

 Handle recovery material deliberately.

 The wallet stores secrets in browser extension local storage only, encrypted with the password you set during onboarding.
+It is testnet-only and does not support trading or third-party assets.

 Back up the recovery phrase